top of page

 Rich Seafood Culture

 Olhão’s market, or Feira de Olhão, is among Algarve's largest and most popular.
 Here, you will get unbelievable seafood, from squid and octopus to fresh fish and sea products.
-The abundance of seafood restaurants is of unique importance since many regard the town as having the tastiest meals in the area.
+The abundance of seafood restaurants is of unique importance, as many regard the town as having the best-tasting meals in the area.

 Must-Visit Spots